aashanm/arboric/README.md

 ## The Problem

 AI teams spend millions on compute.
-Most of that cost is arbitrary—determined by *when* jobs run, not *what* they do.
+Most of that cost is arbitrary - determined by *when* jobs run, not *what* they do.
 Peak pricing is 10-15x cheaper during solar hours, and grid carbon varies by 5x hour-to-hour.
 Yet nearly every workload runs immediately.

 Compliance is moving faster.
 SB 253 (California's Scope 3 deadline) is **January 2027**.
-Most cloud platforms can't prove workload carbon - they need your scheduling intelligence.
+Most cloud platforms can't prove workload carbon - they need scheduling intelligence.

 ## The Solution